An introduction to the English planning system

 Pre-application Consultation

-Applicants proposing major developments are encouraged to engage with people in the local area before they submit a formal planning application.
-This is to help them to understand any issues that may exist in the area and how the development could help address this.
-It also helps to reduce the number of objections to the planning application as local people can comment on the plans beforehand.
+Applicants proposing major developments are encouraged to consult local people before submitting a formal planning application.
+This helps identify local issues and shows how the development could address them.
+Early engagement can also reduce objections, as residents can comment beforehand.

 For further information on the pre-application process please refer to the Government’s Planning Practice Guide.